OrangeHead-2/Kerbian/README.md

-# KerbianCore
+# Kerbian

-KerbianCore is a robust, secure, and scalable Python toolkit for mobile app development automation, profiling, testing, CI/CD, plugin management, and more.
+Kerbian is a robust, secure, and scalable Python toolkit for mobile app development automation, profiling, testing, CI/CD, plugin management, and more.

 ## Features